-For most, symptoms of anxiety at night will disappear once the stressors are gone, alleviated, or managed.
+For most, symptoms of nighttime anxiety will disappear once the stressors are gone, alleviated, or managed.
 In the case of a great life upheaval or trauma, anxiety symptoms can last for months.
 If they last longer, it may be time to visit a medical professional, as you may be suffering from an anxiety disorder.

 Anxiety disorders are a group of mental disorders characterized by distinct symptoms.
 Mental disorders can only be diagnosed and treated by a professional doctor or licensed therapist.
 You don’t need to have all of these symptoms to have an anxiety disorder.
 If you have a lot of them or some of them fit you really well, it’s best to talk to a licensed therapist or your doctor.